 Coordination mechanisms have been established through either memorandum of understanding or meetings.
-ARPANSA have entered into more than 30 memoranda of understanding, including co-operation elimins requireme.

-ARRANGA Under the Roy Acres boundary 2070 agreements and service agreements, with international and national bodies.
+ARPANSA have entered into more than 30 memoranda of understanding, including co-operation agreements and service agreements, with international and national bodies.
 These arrangements contribute to the elimination or management of areas of uncertainty, or any areas of overlap that could create conflicting requirements for authorised parties.